Wiggle-Ryutsuki/CPE112-Queues-Clues/README.md

 If the player types in "use" then an item's name, then the player can interact with that item.

+### Looking Around
-### If the player types "Look" in the terminal, the description of the locations would be displayed again, but being more descriptive and helpful so as to act as a way to give hints to the user
+If the player types "Look" in the terminal, the description of the locations would be displayed again, but being more descriptive and helpful so as to act as a way to give hints to the user
 Area information
 Picking this option 3 times will give more obvious clues.

+### Instructions
-### Typing in "Instructions" or "help" would display a guide on how to use the program
+Typing in "Instructions" or "help" would display a guide on how to use the program.

 - objective, what the player has to do.
 - what each command does

+### Quit
-### If the Player types in "Quit" then the program closes
+If the Player types in "Quit" then the program closes
 - Display the score and times then exit the program

+### Base Case
-### If the player doesn't type anything in, then nothing would happen
+If the player doesn't type anything in, then nothing would happen

 ## Deliverables